deiss/digitscanner/README.md

 It is better but also shows that the training is really slow.
 This neural network is available in the *fnn* directory.

+Although not used in the previous examples, it is also possible to specify a weight decay factor when training.
+This improves training and reduces overfitting, if used properly.
+This parameter is hard to adjust, but a good value for this factor usually stands between 1/5000 and 1/10000 of the total size of the training set.

 ***

 ### File Format